Main content

 Priming your mane with mousse will ensure your bouncy blowout never falls flat.

-For a root lift:
+For a root boost:

 If your roots always fall limp, you should opt for a root-lifting mousse to create lasting support at your scalp.
 A root lifter is often the best mousse for wavy hair, like types 2A or 2B, since these curl patterns tend to be flatter at the top of the head.
 Applying this type of mousse is slightly different from others since they often feature aerated nozzles or targeted tips for precise application.

 Working in sections on towel-dried hair, spray or release the foam onto your scalp, massaging it into your roots.
 You can also flip your head over and apply the hair mousse that way, using your fingertips to spread it from the nape of your neck to right above your hairline.
-Blow dry each section with a round or paddle brush in the opposite direction of where your hair will lie.
+Blow dry each section with a round or paddle brush in the opposite direction of where you want your hair to lie.

 For thickening fine hair: